18F/18f.gsa.gov/_posts/2016-03-23-what-have-you-loved-working-on.md

 <div class="response-block">{{ "noah" | team_photo }}

 “As the Infrastructure Director, I'm blessed to be able to jump into almost every project 18F works on.
-But I'd remiss not to mention our flagship platform project, [cloud.gov](https://cloud.gov/)!” - {{ "noah" | team_link}}</div>
+But I'd remiss not to mention our flagship platform project, <a href="https://cloud.gov/">cloud.gov</a>!” - {{ "noah" | team_link}}</div>

 <div class="response-block">{{ "bret" | team_photo }}

 “I've loved being the product lead for cloud.gov, which will be a huge force-magnifier enabling the entire federal government to improve how it serves the public faster.
-One of our first customers is the EPA, and we're also [helping the rest of government reduce its power consumption](https://datacenters.cio.gov/metrictarget/).
+One of our first customers is the EPA, and we're also <a href="https://datacenters.cio.gov/metrictarget/">helping the rest of government reduce its power consumption</a>.
 That means I'm also helping fight climate change in my day job, which was more than I'd even hoped for.” - {{ "bret" | team_link}}</div>

 # Partner agency work

 <div class="response-block">{{ "becky" | team_photo }}

-“[The DATA Act](https://18f.gsa.gov/2016/03/15/treasury-and-the-data-act-full-of-sunshine/)!!!!!” - {{ "becky" | team_link}}</div>
+“<a href="https://18f.gsa.gov/2016/03/15/treasury-and-the-data-act-full-of-sunshine/">The DATA Act<a/>!!!!!” - {{ "becky" | team_link}}</div>

 <div class="response-block">{{ "christine" | team_photo }}

-<blockquote> “I fully enjoyed working on [Every Kid in a Park](https://www.everykidinapark.gov/) and seeing the positive feedback from everyone.
-I also liked working on [CALC](https://calc.gsa.gov/), a tool to help save taxpayer dollars and to help simplify a known annoying internal government process.” - {{ "christine" | team_link}}</blockquote>
+<blockquote> “I fully enjoyed working on <a href="https://www.everykidinapark.gov/">Every Kid in a Park</a> and seeing the positive feedback from everyone.
+I also liked working on <a href="https://calc.gsa.gov/">CALC</a>, a tool to help save taxpayer dollars and to help simplify a known annoying internal government process.” - {{ "christine" | team_link}}</blockquote>

 <div class="response-block">{{ "raphy" | team_photo }}

-“The team I'm on is building [C2](https://cap.18f.gov/), software that helps streamline government procurement for government purchase card holders.
+“The team I'm on is building <a href="https://cap.18f.gov/">C2</a>, software that helps streamline government procurement for government purchase card holders.
 I love how it grew from a tiny prototype into a fully functional application that is being used by people daily to get their work done.” - {{ "raphy" | team_link}}</div>

 <div class="response-block">{{ "lenny-bogdonoff" | team_photo }}

-“I can't offer enough praise for how appreciative I am for my current project, [C2](https://cap.18f.gov/).
+“I can't offer enough praise for how appreciative I am for my current project, <a href="https://cap.18f.gov/">C2</a>.
 The project itself is a basic web application that provides purchase authorization workflows for small government purchasing decisions.
 The project itself is structured as a product that is being sold back to agencies.
 The way in which our team develops prototypes, researched assumptions, and releases code makes me feel like we are working on a small startup inside 18F.
 Most of all, I can't express how amazing my coworkers are.
 Through the project, I’m learning a lot about areas that I previously didn’t explore.
 Overall +100%.” - {{ "lenny-bogdonoff" | team_link}}</div>

 <div class="response-block">{{ "shawn" | team_photo }}

-“I have loved working on the [College Scorecard](https://collegescorecard.ed.gov/), knowing that it could make a huge difference for people seeking an education.
+“I have loved working on the <a href="https://collegescorecard.ed.gov/">College Scorecard</a>, knowing that it could make a huge difference for people seeking an education.
 I wish I'd had a resource like that back when I was looking for a college!” - {{ "shawn" | team_link}}</div>

-<div class="response-block">“I love working on [College Scorecard](https://collegescorecard.ed.gov/), where we can quickly, easily, and transparently provide facts about our educational institutions and how they impact our lives.” - {{ "steven-harms" | team_link}}</div>
+<div class="response-block">“I love working on <a href="https://collegescorecard.ed.gov/">College Scorecard</a>, where we can quickly, easily, and transparently provide facts about our educational institutions and how they impact our lives.” - {{ "steven-harms" | team_link}}</div>

-<div class="response-block">“I have loved working on [eRegs](https://atf-eregs.18f.gov/) — my only project so far.
+<div class="response-block">“I have loved working on <a href="https://atf-eregs.18f.gov/">eRegs</a> — my only project so far.
 I have enjoyed the infectious enthusiasm and pride displayed by everyone in doing their civic duty.” - {{ "vraj-mohan" | team_link}}</div>

 <div class="response-block">{{ "cm" | team_photo }}

-“I'm a sucker for [eRegulations](https://atf-eregs.18f.gov/), a legal document parser and viewer.
+“I'm a sucker for <a href="https://atf-eregs.18f.gov/">eRegulations</a>, a legal document parser and viewer.
 I think there's so much potential to modernize and automate the law, and we're getting there one step at a time.” - {{ "cm" | team_link}}</div>

 <div class="response-block">{{ "mhz" | team_photo }}

-“I love working on [EITI](https://useiti.doi.gov/) — Extractive Industries Transparency Initiative.
+“I love working on <a href="https://useiti.doi.gov/">EITI</a> — Extractive Industries Transparency Initiative.
 It is part of an international effort to make oil, gas, coal, and other extractives data more accessible and understandable, and really suits my interest in making public policy something that is more accessible to everyone.” - {{ "mhz" | team_link}}</div>

 <div class="response-block">{{ "leah" | team_photo }}

-“Improving the public’s access to data about politics and campaign finance was very compelling to me, so similarly, I wanted to work on the Federal Election Commission [project](https://beta.fec.gov/) for months before I joined and was following it, lobbying to get on it.
+“Improving the public’s access to data about politics and campaign finance was very compelling to me, so similarly, I wanted to work on the Federal Election Commission <a href="https://beta.fec.gov/">project</a> for months before I joined and was following it, lobbying to get on it.
 This project, our team, and our relationship with the client has grown and improved so much over the past year, and I have really loved helping make that possible.” - {{ "leah" | team_link}}</div>

 <div class="response-block">{{ "brian" | team_photo }}

-“I have loved working on the [Extractive Industries Transparency Initiative](https://useiti.doi.gov/) (EITI) site.
+“I have loved working on the <a href="https://useiti.doi.gov/">Extractive Industries Transparency Initiative</a> (EITI) site.
 We have been trying to turn a bunch of large, often wonky datasets into visualizations that are useful or interesting to a large range of people.
 It is an interesting problem that hasn’t always had a clear answer.
 I’m excited to see the long-term impacts of the site will be!
 It has been lovely to work with and learn from 18Fers Michelle Hertzfeld, Shawn Allen, Eric Ronne, Nicole Fenton, and Corey Mahoney, and our non-18F partners Judy Wilson, Chris Mentasi, Isabelle Brantley, and Sarah Platts.” - {{ "brian" | team_link}}</div>

 # Hiring